 Former Sen. Wayne Goode of St. Louis was appointed to the University of Missouri Board of Curators in 2009 by Gov. Jay Nixon.

-He is the current chairman of the University of Missouri Board of Curators, the governing body of the University of Missouri System.
+He served as chairman of the University of Missouri Board of Curators, the governing body of the University of Missouri System, in 2013.

 Goode received a bachelor’s degree in banking and finance from the University of Missouri-Columbia and a Doctorate of Laws Honoris Causa degree from the University of Missouri-St. Louis.